Closed Loop Feedback: The Missing Lead Generation Huddle

 - Things being done right

 - Things that can be improved

-- Have you been satisfied with the quantity of leads that have been generated?
+- Have you been satisfied with the number of leads that have been generated?

 - Should there be a special focus on individual sales people or industries?

-- Do database record notes contain enough information to prepare for next steps?
+- Do database record notes contain enough information to prepare for the next steps?

 - Are the notes clear and understandable?

 - Do the notes reflect what you hear when you call the prospect again?